3 Reasons for Vitamin D Malabsorption

 Some carry a gene polymorphism, VDR, that affects the body’s ability to activate Vitamin D. Thus, having adequate levels of D in blood tests doesn’t mean that they’re able to use all of what’s shown on these labs.

-You can read more on the D/VDR relationship here and here.
+You can read more on the D/VDR relationship here and here

 A few of my clients and colleagues carry this SNP (“snip”)/polymorphism.
 I’m certainly no expert on gene testing and SNPs, but if you’re supplementing with D and not seeing your levels rise, this may be a consideration.
-You can talk with your doctor about the best route for gene testing.

 Add comment